Queens: Federal representation

+Housing

+The borough's diverse housing ranges from high-rise apartment buildings in some areas of western and central Queens, such as Forest Hills, Jackson Heights, Flushing, Astoria, and Long Island City; to lower-rise neighborhoods in the eastern part of the borough.
+There were 911,957 housing units in 2022 at an average density of 8388 /mi2.
+Affordable rental and co-operative housing units throughout the borough were created under the Mitchell–Lama Housing Program.
+Public housing is administered by the New York City Housing Authority, which accounts for more than 30,000 residents in more than 15,300 units in 2023.

 Education

 Elementary and secondary education

 Elementary and secondary school education in Queens is provided by a vast number of public and private institutions.
 Non-charter public schools in the borough are managed by the New York City Department of Education, the largest public school system in the United States.
 Most private schools are affiliated with or identify themselves with the Roman Catholic or Jewish religious communities.
 Townsend Harris High School is a Queens public magnet high school for the humanities consistently ranked as among the top 100 high schools in the United States.
 One of the nine Specialized High Schools in New York City is located in Queens.
 Located in the York College, City University of New York Campus in Jamaica, the Queens High School for the Sciences at York College, which emphasizes both science and mathematics, ranks as one of the best high schools in both the state and the country.
 It is one of the smallest Specialized High Schools that requires an entrance exam, the Specialized High Schools Admissions Test.
 The school has a student body of around 400 students.